Ronaldo gives his view on Mbappe and Haaland battle to be the world's next best player | Goal.com

 What has been said?

-Asked for his take on Mbappe and Haaland by LiveScore, Ronaldo has said: "It is hard to choose just one player to say this one will be the best, but I think it is exciting to see this new generation of young players, like Erling Haaland and Kylian Mbappe, who are coming through.
+Asked for his take on Mbappe and Haaland, Ronaldo - speaking at his unveiling as LiveScore’s Official Global Brand Ambassador - said: "It is hard to choose just one player to say this one will be the best, but I think it is exciting to see this new generation of young players, like Erling Haaland and Kylian Mbappe, who are coming through.

 "Some players can have one or two great seasons, the really great players are the ones that keep doing it season after season, and that is not so easy to do.
 It takes a lot of hard work, and a lot of commitment."